This post is part of a series called Hypefaces, where we explore the history and evolution around popular (and not-so-popular) typefaces.

 Segoe appears to be wider than Frutiger.
 Frutiger’s punctuation is square, Segoe’s is round.
 These differences are minute details, but you could argue that all typefaces are varying degrees of minute differences.
 Linotype argued that these details were changed only after their accusations were made public.
 Compare the typefaces.
 Blue is Frutiger, Pink is Segoe:

-Microsoft and Linotype bickered about it for a while until Monotype–who created Segoe and legally licensed it to Microsoft–was acquired by a private equity company in 2006.
+Microsoft and Linotype bickered about it for a while until Monotype–remember, who created Segoe and legally licensed it to Microsoft–was acquired by a private equity company in 2006.
 Then Monotype, with its new flush of cash, subsequently acquired Linotype.
 Linotype became a subsidiary of Monotype, and the whole argument was dead in the water. #MicDrop

 Didn’t you get the memo?